|MGT 501 Organizational Behavior||3 SH|

 MGT 599 Student-Developed Study

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
-May be utilized more than one time.
-Prerequisite: Written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies is required.
+This vehicle may be utilized more than one time.
+Prerequisite: written permission of faculty sponsor and department.
+Registration through the Division of Graduate Studies Office is required.